-28 Financial risk management and fair values
+27 Financial risk management and fair values of financial instruments

 In the normal course of its business, the Group is exposed to a variety of financial risks: credit risk, interest rate risk, currency risk and liquidity risk.
 The Group uses derivative financial instruments to hedge certain risk exposures.